joachimschmidt557/linenoize/README.md

 # zig-linenoise

-A port of [linenoise](https://github.com/antirez/linenoise) to zig.
-It currently relies on libc for `ioctl`.
+A port of [linenoise](https://github.com/antirez/linenoise) to zig aiming to be a simple readline for command-line applications written in zig.
+It is written in pure zig and doesn't require libc.
+Currently, only linux is supported.

 ## Features